elizard-beth/widesteal321/README.md

-i make useless shit in js+ts/lua
+i make useless shit in ts/lua (movin away from js in favour of ts)

 pfp art stolen from https://twitter.com/04119__snail